1. OUR OBJECTIVE:

 12.2.
 The Controller uses no automated decision-making involving your data.

 Information regarding actions taken following a request of the data subject is provided by the Controller within one month.
 If the time limit needs to be extended, the Controller informs the data subject about the reasons for the delay.

-13.1 the right of access to your personal data (Article 15 of the GDPR):
+13.1.
+The right of access to your personal data (Article 15 of the GDPR):

-a) you have the right to obtain from the Controller confirmation as to whether or not personal data concerning you are being processed, and, where that is the case, to obtain:
+You have the right to obtain from the Controller confirmation as to whether or not personal data concerning you are being processed, and, where that is the case, to obtain: